jamesspearsv/writrmd/README.md

 ### Running with Docker

-Run Writr.md using Docker by pulling and running the latest container image
+Run Writr.md with Docker by using the latest Docker image by using the [docker compose example](https://github.com/jamesspearsv/writrmd/blob/main/docker-example/docker-compose.yaml).
+Make sure you copy the example `Caddyfile` and create the required `posts` and `pages` directories.

+Start the containers with Docker Compose

 ```bash
 docker pull ghcr.io/jamesspearsv/writrmd:latest